stephendawsondev/j-day/README.md

 ![Languages](assets/images/readme_images/languages.png)

 ## Testing
-The testing was completed mainly through team members fun playing the game, which allowed us to identify various bugs that needed addressing.
+The testing was completed mainly through team members having fun playing the game, which allowed us to identify various bugs that needed addressing.
 To identify the source of bugs we used the following tools:
 - ESlint
 - Developer Tools in various browsers (Console, Network, Perfomance tabs)

 The game was tested on the following browsers: